 What gives colour

 White light is a mixture of all colours, including those that the human eye can’t see.
-When we say something has colour, what we actually mean is that light of a particular range of wavelengths is reflected more strongly than light of other wavelengths.
+When we say something has colour, what we actually mean is that light of a particular range of wavelengths is reflected more strongly than the light of other wavelengths.
 How matter behaves in the presence of light, consequently appearing coloured to us humans, depends on a couple of major factors.
-First of all — everything is made up of electrons and atoms, but each substances has a different number of atoms and different electron configuration.
+First of all — everything is made up of electrons and atoms, but each substance has a different number of atoms and different electron configuration.
 This way, when light hits matter one or more of the following phenomena happens:

 - reflection and scattering.
 Most objects reflect light, but some are more reflective than others, like metals.
 This is directly related to the number of free electrons that are able to pass from atom to atom with ease.
 Instead of absorbing energy from the light, the free electrons vibrate and the light energy is sent out of the material at the same frequency as the original light coming in.